jorgenfox/assignment-2025/README.md

 You can use Handlebars helpers if you feel like it is required.

-### 4. Format the project into a Github repository for review.
+### 4. Format the project into a Github repository for review

 * Export the template end result in HTML format
 * Write a short summary of what you did to achieve the goal, which tools you used and what challenges you faced.
 Include it in your repository